-Are you an attorney who works with divorcing couples?
-Have you utilized vocational expertise to help level out the uncharted territory for your client Whether employed, unemployed or underemployed, an earning capacity offers valuable information regarding a person’s working world.
+As an Attorney, do you work with divorcing couples?
+If so, have you utilized vocational expertise to help level out the uncharted territory for your client?
+Whether employed, unemployed or underemployed, an earning capacity evaluation offers valuable information regarding a person’s working world.
 Read on to learn more!

 My company, Vocational Resources Plus LLC offers vocational consulting services, and specifically, an earning capacity evaluation will benefit parties in a divorce in many ways.

 Time to Get Level

 If you need a clear, objective picture of a divorcing husband’s or a divorcing wife’s earning potential, and not just what he or she is currently earning during the divorce process, but how their vocational background could unfold with options and corresponding wage information, let me help!
 As a vocational expert, I know what skills are in demand in today’s employment market, and what income these skills can command in various careers.